repository-preservation/lcmap-spark/docs/configuration.rst

 * mesos.key
 * trustedroot.crt

-These files should never be published in an image, as this constitutes a security violation.
+These files should never be published in an image as this constitutes a security violation.

 Mount them as a volume at runtime instead: